-Women seeking breast augmentation are generally those who are dissatisfied with the size or shape of their breasts or women who have had breast deflation from weight loss or breastfeeding.
-Commonly, breast augmentation involves placement of a breast implant that contains silicone gel or saline (salt water).
+Women seeking augmentation are generally those who are dissatisfied with the size or shape of their breasts or women who have had breast deflation from weight loss or breastfeeding.
+Commonly, this procedure involves placement of a breast implant that contains silicone gel or saline (salt water).

 It’s important to remember that breast augmentation with implants is a capital investment of sorts.
 Patients with breast implants should undergo regular check-ups with their doctors and should be monitored for implant rupture and capsular contracture.
 It is likely that the implants will need to be replaced at some point in your life.
 Take a moment to read Dr. Pittman’s blog “I Have 10-Year Old Implants, Now What?”